Manage SQL Server Analysis Services data sources

-After you install the on-premises data gateway, you need to add data sources that can be used with the gateway.
-This article looks at how to work with gateways and SQL Server Analysis Services (SSAS) data sources that are used either for scheduled refresh or for live connections.
+After you install an on-premises data gateway, you can add data sources to use with the gateway.
+This article describes how to add a SQL Server Analysis Services (SSAS) data source to your on-premises gateway to use for scheduled refresh or for live connections.

-To learn more about how to set up a live connection to Analysis Services, watch this video.
+To learn more about how to set up a live connection to SSAS, watch this Power BI Walkthrough: Analysis Services Live Connect video.

-If you have an Analysis Services data source, you need to install the gateway on a computer joined to the same forest/domain as your Analysis Services server.
+If you have an Analysis Services data source, you need to install the gateway on a computer joined to the same forest or domain as your Analysis Services server.

 Add a data source

 Fill in the information for the data source, which includes Server and Database.
-The information that you enter for Username and Password is used by the gateway to connect to the Analysis Services instance.
+The gateway uses the information you enter for Username and Password to connect to the Analysis Services instance.

 The Windows account you enter must be a member of the Server Administrator role on the Analysis Services instance you're connecting to.
-If this account's password is set to expire, users could get a connection error if the password isn’t updated for the data source.
-To learn more about how credentials are stored, see Store encrypted credentials in the cloud.
+If this account's password is set to expire, users get a connection error unless you update the data source password.
+For more information about how credentials are stored, see Store encrypted credentials in the cloud.

 This video might use earlier versions of Power BI Desktop or the Power BI service.

-Each time a user interacts with a report connected to Analysis Services, the effective user name is passed to the gateway and then passed on to your on-premises Analysis Services server.
-The email address that you use to sign in to Power BI is passed to Analysis Services as the effective user.
-It's passed in the connection property EffectiveUserName.
+Each time a user interacts with a report connected to Analysis Services, the effective user name passes to the gateway and then passes on to your on-premises Analysis Services server.
+The email address that you use to sign in to Power BI passes to Analysis Services as the effective user in the EffectiveUserName connection property.

-The email address must match a defined user principal name (UPN) within the local Active Directory domain.
-The UPN is a property of an Active Directory account.
+The email address must match a defined user principal name (UPN) within the local Active Directory (AD) domain.
+The UPN is a property of an AD account.
 The Windows account must be present in an Analysis Services role.
-If a match can't be found in Active Directory, the sign-in isn't successful.
-To learn more about Active Directory and user naming, see User naming attributes.
+If a match can't be found in AD, the sign-in isn't successful.
+To learn more about AD and user naming, see User naming attributes.

 Map user names for Analysis Services data sources